Strategic Institutional Partnerships (SIP)

-Whereas the Regional Platforms and the International Thematic Networks respectively focus on the cooperation with a certain region in the world or on a single interdisciplinary theme, the Strategic Institutional Partnerships focus on the university-wide cooperation with one or more preferential partners around the globe.
+Whereas the Regional Platforms and the International Thematic Networks respectively focus on the cooperation with a certain region in the world or on a single interdisciplinary theme, the Structural International Partnerships focus on the university-wide cooperation with one or more preferential partner around the Globe.

 Overview SIP's